-Let us introduce a class of uniform manifolds, which is a generalized notion of Banach space and compact Riemannian manifold, or a Banach-manifold-like version of Riemannian manifold having \emph{bounded geometry} (see \autoref{defi:bounded}) and \emph{uniformly regular} Riemannian manifold (see \autoref{UR}).
+Let us introduce a class of uniform manifolds, which generalize Banach spaces and compact Riemannian manifolds, or a Banach-manifold-like version of Riemannian manifolds having \emph{bounded geometry} (see \autoref{defi:bounded}) and \emph{uniformly regular} Riemannian manifolds (see \autoref{UR}).